Gabriel Moreno Player Props: Diamondbacks vs. Angels

-Gabriel Moreno -- .171 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Los Angeles Angels, with Tyler Anderson on the mound, on July 1 at 10:07 PM ET.
+Gabriel Moreno -- with a slugging percentage of .289 in his past 10 games (including no home runs) -- will be in action for the Arizona Diamondbacks against the Los Angeles Angels, with Reid Detmers on the hill, on July 2 at 4:07 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Rays.
+He had three hits (going 3-for-4) in his last appearance against the Angels.

 Gabriel Moreno Game Info & Props vs. the Angels